renanfranca/renanfranca.github.io/_posts/2022-09-03-deploy-jhipster-monolithic-angularjs-and-spring-boot-at-fly.io.md

 <figcaption>https://github.com/renanfranca/mamazinha-monolithic/blob/publish-to-flydotio/src/main/docker/app.yml</figcaption>

-Then run the command `docker-compose -f src/main/docker/app.yml` and access your application at `http://localhost:8080` which is using postgres database.
+Then run the command `docker-compose -f src/main/docker/app.yml up -d` and access your application at `http://localhost:8080` which is using postgres database.

 ## My own experience with fly.io